 “It’s incredibly difficult to work with labels, and get major label music,” Pufpaf explains.

 Refining the sales process has been key for the success of the 15-person, San Francisco-based startup, Pufpaf tells Ali at Rho.
 Here are Pufpaf’s top four strategies to create and improve your sales cycle.

 1. Capture data and customize

-Sales cycles usually follow a common pattern: “Each company does something a little bit unique, but typically it starts with a lead, and then goes through to discovery — some conversation to see if there’s a fit, if there’s interest, if they have budget, etc. — and then into validation,” Pufpaf says.
-“That’s typically when you get the other buyers on board, like IT, finance and product.
+Sales cycles usually follow a common pattern: “Each company does something a little bit unique, but typically it starts with a lead and then goes through to discovery — some conversation to see if there’s a fit, if there’s interest, if they have the budget, etc. — and then into validation,” Pufpaf says.
+“That’s typically when you get the other buyers on board, like IT, finance, and product.
 Then it goes to a proposal, and then it’s hopefully closed and won.”

 If gathered correctly, data from early sales calls can be a key indicator of product market fit, she explains.
 Feed.FM, which experimented with selling into a variety of industries before defining a focus in fitness, used feedback from sales to determine the course of the business.

 “We had our hypothesis about who our buyers would be, and went out vertical by vertical and approached it similarly to a [marketing] campaign,” she says.
 “We worked with folks in the mobile gaming space, but that wasn’t really our winner.
 We’ve worked with a lot of retail companies, but retail is a very challenging space right now.”